Accessible Information Standard

 A short update about the approval of the standard is available:

-If you would like a copy of the introduction to Accessible Information Standard in an alternative format, for example, braille, please contact NHS England by email: This email address is being protected from spambots.
-You need JavaScript enabled to view it. or telephone 0113 825 0861.
+If you would like a copy of the introduction to Accessible Information Standard in an alternative format, for example, braille, please contact NHS England by email: england.nhs.participation@nhs.net or telephone 0113 825 0861.

-The Accessible Information Standard also tells organisations how they should make sure that people get any support with communication that they need, for example, support from a British Sign Language (BSL) interpreter, deafblind manual interpreter or an advocate.
+The Standard also tells organisations how they should make sure that people get any support with communication that they need.
+For example, support from a British Sign Language (BSL) interpreter, deafblind manual interpreter or an advocate.

 Current Progress